About Holt Wood Herbs

-Our medicinal agroforestry project at Holt Wood in North Devon is all about medicinal trees and shrubs.
+Our project at Holt Wood in North Devon is all about growing and harvesting medicinal trees and shrubs.
+The range of possibilities for including medicinal trees and shrubs varies from gardens to smallholdings, woodlands and agroforestry projects.
 We set up the Medicinal Forest Garden Trust to encourage the cultivation and harvest of medicinal trees and shrubs in a sustainable way.
 Every item we sell will enable us to contribute to this Trust which has charitable educational aims.

 Read all about us, about herbal medicine, about our ingredients below.